bupthpc/Vitis-Tutorials/Getting_Started/Vitis/Part3.md

 ### The Source Code for the Vector-Add Kernel

 In this tutorial, the hardware accelerator (also referred to as kernel) is modeled in C++.
 The Vitis flow also supports kernels coded in Verilog or VHDL.
-An example using a Verilog RTL version of the vector-add kernel can be found [here](https://github.com/Xilinx/Vitis_Accel_Examples/tree/master/rtl_kernels/rtl_vadd).

 Using C++, the description of the hardware accelerator fits in less than 20 lines of code and can be easily and efficiently implemented in FPGA using the Vitis compiler.